 In this one-credit RAP seminar students will participate in stimulating discussions and collaborative learning projects.

-Students will enroll together in the following 1-credit seminar:
+Students will enroll together in the following 1-credit seminar (taught on main campus):

-Read what instructor Bob Williams has to say about the RAP seminar:
+Read what Fall 2020 instructor Kara Eich-Richardson has to say about the RAP seminar: